 Additionally, your customers are more comfortable sharing sensitive information on pages visibly served over HTTPS, which can help increase your customer conversion rate.

-If need be, you can test your integration without using HTTPS, and enable it once you’re ready to accept live charges.
-However, all interactions between your server and Stripe must use TLS 1.2 (i.e, when using our libraries).
+You can test your integration without using HTTPS if you need to, and enable it when you’re ready to accept live charges.
+However, all interactions between your server and Stripe must use HTTPS (that is, when using our libraries).

 Certificates can vary in cost, depending on the type of certificate and provider.
 Let’s Encrypt is a certificate authority that provides certificates for free.